jmgarridopaz/bluezone/README.md

 ![BlueZone: Hexagonal Application Figure](bluezone.png)

-__BlueZone__ allows car drivers to pay remotely for parking cars at regulated parking areas in a city, instead of paying with coins using parking meters.
+__BlueZone__ allows car drivers to pay remotely for parking cars at zones in a city, instead of paying with coins using parking meters.

 - Users (driver actors) of the application are _car drivers_ and _parking inspectors_.

   - Car drivers will access the application using a Web UI (User Interface), and they can do the following:

-    - Query all the available rates in the city, in order to choose the one of the regulated area he wants to park the at.
+    - Query all the available rates in the city, in order to choose the one of the zone he wants to park the at.
-    - Get a parking permit, providing the ending datetime of the permit period (the starting datetime is the one at which the permit is requested), and paying for the permit using a card.
+    - Purchase a parking ticket, paying an amount of money for parking a car at a zone, during a period of time.
+This period starts at current date-time.
+The ending date-time is calculated from the paid amount, according to the rate of the zone.

   - Parking inspectors will access the application using a terminal with a CLI (Command Line Interface), and they can do the following:

-    - Check whether a parked car doesn't have any active permit for the rate of the area the car is parked at.
+    - Check whether a car is illegally parked at a zone.
+This will happen if there is no valid ticket for the car and the rate of the zone.
+A ticket is valid if current date-time is between the starting and ending date-time of the ticket period.

-- Driven actors needed by the application are: a rate repository, a permit repository, and a payment system.
+- Driven actors needed by the application are: a rate repository, a ticket repository, and a payment service.

 ### Development environment: